Nitty Scott: Career

 Scott released her first official EP The Boombox Diaries, Vol. 1 on August 28, 2012.
 The record features production from 6th Sense, AraabMuzik, Cassius Clay, DJ Tedsmooth, !llmind and J57, and has guest appearances by Kendrick Lamar, Action Bronson and The Kid Daytona, among others.
 It was supported by the lead single "Auntie Maria's Crib".
 The EP received the Editor's Pick at DJ Booth.
 In a positive review, Nick De Molina of XXL gave it an XL rating, describing Nitty as a "conscious rapper" and praised the production as "strong and diverse".

 On June 16, 2013, Scott released her video for the song "Flower Child" featuring Kendrick Lamar on MTV Jams.
 The video shoot was completely funded through the support of fans and contributors to her Kickstarter campaign.

 On May 23, 2014, Scott released her debut album The Art of Chill.

 In 2017, Scott released her second full length album, Creature!

 In 2021, Scott released her third album, Jiggy Mami.

 On September 18, 2021, Scott performed at Miami Beach Pride.

 On September 25, 2021, Scott performed live in Cincinnati, Ohio for the second annual “In Her Voice” community music event hosted by Queens Village and Underworld Jazz Festival where she opened for Sa-Roc.

+Scott featured on The Go!
+Team's 2022 single "Whammy-O," also a track on their 2023 album Get Up Sequences Part Two.